 - Being a breastfeeding mother

-- If spending time on a jury would present a significant mental or financial hardship
+- Being unable to serve as spending time on a jury would present a significant mental or financial hardship

 - Having an obligation to care for someone during the day